STATEMENT OF NONDISCRIMINATION

 DEFERRED PAYMENT AGREEMENT

 If you have a problem that prevents you from paying your bills, you may be eligible to sign a Deferred Payment Agreement.
 We are only required to offer a DPA on Basic Local Service.
 No more than $150.00 can be deferred.
 Under the DPA you will be obligated to make regular installment payments for a period of time up to 5 months to pay the deferred amount and make payment of current charges for service by the due date stated on each month’s bill.
 A down payment may be required in the amount of 20% (1/5) of the deferred amount, or in an amount equal to three month’s average billing for your account, whichever is less, plus any past due amount in excess of $150.00.
 Other long distance charges may be restricted unless satisfactory payment arrangements can be arranged.
 The agreement can be changed if you show us that there are significant changes in your financial condition beyond your control.
-If you need assistance in understanding a Deferred Payment Agreement or assistance in reaching an agreement with us, the Public Service Commission has a staff available to help you.
-You may reach one of their representatives at 1-800-342-3377 (toll free) between 8:30 AM and 4:45 PM on business days.
+If you need assistance in understanding a Deferred Payment Agreement or assistance in reaching an agreement with us, the Department of Public Service has a staff available to help you.
+You may reach one of their representatives at 1-800-342-3377 (toll free).

 Medical Emergency – if you are unable to pay your bill and a medical emergency exists in your household, we can help you.
 If you file a medical certificate with us, signed and submitted on the official stationery of your doctor or an official of the local Board of Health stating the nature of the serious illness or medical condition, we continue your service for 30 days.
 The medical certificate can be renewed.
 To do so, your doctor or an official of the local Board of Health must explain the expected duration of the emergency and why service is needed, AND you must demonstrate why you are unable to pay your telephone bill.
 During the emergency, we will not terminate your service because of nonpayment of the outstanding amount.
 We will also defer payment of up to $30.00 for each bill you receive while the emergency exists, but you remain responsible for your bills.